The Definitive Guide To AI In Healthcare

 Disease prevalence trends: The patients are increasingly relying on search engines like Google to check their symptoms online before paying a visit to the doctor.
 The use of AI to monitor this search and draw conclusions from it can lead to early intervention in possible disease outbreak in the population.
 Google had tried to do this with Google flu trends back in 2008 but failed due to lack of streamlined data and numerous inconsistencies.
 With progress in computing and AI in the last decade, this can turn to be a big asset in early detection of infectious diseases and preventing their outbreaks.

-Turning EHRs into risk predictors: Patient’s medical records are a data goldmine but sorting through the data and coming up with useful results is a task that would result in lot of human time and efforts going waste.
+Turning Electronic health records into risk predictors: Patient’s medical records are a data goldmine but sorting through the data and coming up with useful results is a task that would result in lot of human time and efforts going waste.
 This is where AI’s computing power comes to play.
-EHR analytics tools that employ deep learning techniques have been used to unearth valuable patient data by using risk scoring and stratification tools.
+EHR analytics tools that employ deep learning techniques have been used to unearth valuable patient data by using risk scoring and stratification tools resulting in predictive analytics that lets the machine learning algorithms to determine the patient’s risk to acquire chronic diseases.

 Real life applications